isb-cgc/readthedocs/docs/source/sections/webapp/Register-GCP.rst

 -----------------------------------
 Registering a Google Cloud Project
 -----------------------------------
-This section will show you how to register a Google Cloud Project (GCP), thereby gaining access to controlled data which you can use programmatically.
+This section will show you how to register a Google Cloud Project (GCP), which you can use to store data from ISB-CGC.
 Users need to have access to a Google Cloud Project to perform the steps in this section.
 If you don't, see the the  `ISB-CGC Quick-Start Guide <../HowToGetStartedonISB-CGC.html>`_.

 To allow flexibility while working with different research teams and different processes, you can have many GCPs registered with ISB-CGC.